 - Provide captions and visuals where possible for audio.

 - Showcase a diverse range of voices.

 Events can often be the foundation of community within an organization.
 This community can still be fostered and developed virtually.
 For virtual event ideas, consider what makes your organization special or unique and play into interests of your membership!
 Here are some examples to help you get started:

 - Virtual trivia (with Kahoot)

 - Netflix watch party (members must have a Netflix account)

 - Remote board games

 Preventing Unwanted Meeting Guests

-Make sure your virtual meetings and events are as secure as possible by reviewing the resources the Office of Information Technology has on their website.
+Make sure your virtual meetings and events are as secure as possible by reviewing the resources on the Office of Information Technology website.